Measuring Oscillations with A Million Atmospheric Neutrinos: Neutrino Water Cross Section

 One of the remaining issues is to achieve the same precision for electron neutrinos and antineutrinos, for which the data is much scarcer since the beams are mainly made of muon neutrinos.

 In addition to the aforementioned Miner$\nu$a and T2K, there are other experiments with water targets in operation, such as ANNIE~\cite{annie} and NINJA~\cite{Hiramoto_2020, Fukuda_2017}.
-These experiments, together with near future detectors like Hyper-Kamiokande's Intermediate Water-Cherenkov Detector (IWCD)~\cite{hk_tdr} and the upgrade of the current T2K's near detector ND280~\cite{nd280up}, will play a crucial role in reducing the uncertainties of both, muon and electron neutrino and antineutrino cross-sections, as well as differential cross-section at energies from hundreds of~MeV to few GeV on a water target.
-Additionally, the upgrade of ND280 will measure the ratio between carbon and oxygen to better precision, enabling a more precise extrapolation of cross-section measurements on carbon and hydrocarbon targets.
-Moreover, the tagging of neutrons from neutrino interactions is proving to be an effective tool for separating neutrinos from antineutrinos.
-The ANNIE and IWCD experiments will be Gd-doped detectors exposed to high-intensity neutrino beams, thus providing valuable input to reduce the current neutron production uncertainties.
+These experiments, together with near future detectors like Hyper-Kamiokande's Intermediate Water-Cherenkov Detector (IWCD)~\cite{hk_tdr} and the upgrade of the current T2K's near detector ND280~\cite{nd280up}, will play a crucial role in reducing the uncertainties of both, muon and electron neutrino and antineutrino cross sections as well as differential cross sections at energies from hundreds of~MeV to a few GeV on a water target.
+Additionally, the upgrade of ND280 will measure the ratio between carbon and oxygen to better precision, enabling a more precise extrapolation of cross section measurements on carbon and hydrocarbon targets.
+Moreover, the tagging of neutrons from neutrino interactions is proven to be an effective tool for separating neutrinos from antineutrinos.
+It is expected that the ANNIE and IWCD experiments will be Gd-doped detectors exposed to high-intensity neutrino beams, thus providing valuable input to reduce the current neutron production uncertainties.

 In addition to more experimental measurements, the development of more precise nuclear and interaction models is crucial.
-In this context, two topics will be of great importance in the coming years for neutrino physics, that is the model-independent reassessment of bubble chamber data and the deeper study of nucleon form factors and resonance production from updated models and lattice QCD calculations~\cite{Meyer_2022, xsec_theory_kat, xsec_theory} would be especially relevant for the CCQE and RES regions.
+In this context, two topics will be of great importance in the coming years for neutrino physics.
+First, the model-independent reassessment of bubble chamber data and, second, the deeper study of nucleon form factors and resonance production from updated models and lattice QCD calculations~\cite{Meyer_2022, xsec_theory_kat, xsec_theory}.
+The latter work would be especially relevant for the CCQE and RES channels.

-For charged current tau neutrino data is much more limited; it comes primarily from the DONuT~\cite{donut} and OPERA experiments~\cite{OPERA:2021xtu}, and more recently, from tau appearance measurements in the atmospheric neutrino flux at IceCube and SuperK~\cite{Aartsen_2019,Super-Kamiokande:2017edb}.
-These measurements found the cross-section to be in good agreement with the expectation within 10\% of the expected value.
+For charged-current tau neutrino data is much more limited; it comes primarily from the DONuT~\cite{donut} and OPERA experiments~\cite{OPERA:2021xtu} and, more recently, from tau appearance measurements in the atmospheric neutrino flux from IceCube and SuperK~\cite{Aartsen_2019,Super-Kamiokande:2017edb}.
+These measurements found the cross section to be in good agreement with the expectations within 10\% of the expected value.
 Tau appearance does not play a significant role in extracting the parameters of interest in this article and thus we do not discuss them further.